PaulApivat/paulapivat/content/post/dsfs_8/index.md

 # both x and y are represented in inputs
 inputs = [(x, 20 * x + 5) for x in range(2, 6)]
 ```
-First, we'll start with random values for the slope and intercept; we'll also establish a learning rate, which controls how much a change in the model is warranted in response to the estimated error each time the model parameters, slope and intercept, are updated.
+First, we'll start with random values for the slope and intercept; we'll also establish a learning rate, which controls how much a change in the model is warranted in response to the estimated error each time the model parameters (slope and intercept) are updated.

 ```python
 # 1. start with a random value for slope and intercept